We may earn money or products from the companies mentioned in this post.

 Exhaustion

-For some, the amount of sleep that is required from growing a human is unimaginable.
+For some, the amount of sleep that is required to grow a human is unimaginable.
 Oftentimes, the amount of sleep your body demands from you is an early pregnancy sign:

 Discomfort